danish-foundation-models/scrambletron/README.md

-# Pii-removal
+# Scrambletron

-CLI for removing PII in text.
+Tool for removing PII in text.
 Uses Presidio.